-The Minor in Game Design and Development complements the depth of knowledge students acquire in their majors with a multidisciplinary understanding of game design and development.
+The Minor in Game Design and Development complements the depth of knowledge students acquire in their majors (Media and Information, Computer Science, or Studio Art) with a multidisciplinary understanding of game design and development.
 Students learn the foundations and develop core competencies in their primary area of study and broaden their horizons as interdisciplinary team members, learning game design theories and principles, collaborating on the design and development of game projects, and engaging in active learning and authentic, situated creative problem-solving, while building a portfolio of game projects.
 This is the foundation of one of the top-rated game design and development programs in North America.

 Michigan State University offers a carefully crafted three-course, transcriptable, university graduate certificate in serious games which can be completed either fully online or on campus through hybrid courses which meet in the classroom with an online component.
 The program is designed to give game designers, teachers, and researchers graduate-level insight into serious game theories, serious game design, and human-centered design.